-VII.
+VI.
 Informing Contractors

-It is the responsibility of The Office Risk Management, Safety Advisor, to provide the following information to contractors with employees working on Shelby County School sites:
+It is the responsibility of The Office Risk Management to provide the following information to contractors with employees working on Shelby County School sites:

-- Hazardous chemicals to which they may be exposed while on the job - Precautions the employees may take to lessen the possibility of exposure by the use of appropriate protective measures.
+- Hazardous chemicals to which they may be exposed while on the job. - Precautions the employees may take to lessen the possibility of exposure using appropriate protective measures.

 For construction contracts, the expected hazards to which the contractor's employees may be exposed and appropriate precautions will be discussed at a pre-construction meeting, prior to initiating work.
-The Safety Advisor will notify the contractor's designated representative if there are any work operation changes or unusual conditions that could constitute a hazard to the contractor's employees during the period of the contract.
-The contract specifications will require the contractor provide the Safety Advisor with a complete list of hazardous material to which Shelby County Schools employees may be exposed so that proper safety precautions may be determined prior to start of the contract.
+The Office of Risk Management will notify the contractor's designated representative if there are any work operation changes or unusual conditions that could constitute a hazard to the contractor's employees during the period of the contract.
+The contract specifications will require the contractor provide the Office of Risk Management with a complete list of hazardous material to which MSCS employees may be exposed so that proper safety precautions may be determined prior to start of the contract.

 For service contractors, the principal or principal's designee will apprise the contractor of any unusual conditions, hazard, or precautions to be taken during normal operating conditions and in foreseeable emergencies prior to the initiation of work in a specific area.

-The principal or principal's designee shall provide other employer(s)

-on-site access to SDSs for each hazardous chemicals the other employer(s) employees may be exposed to while working.
+The principal or principal's designee shall provide other employer(s) on-site access to SDS's for each hazardous chemicals the other employer(s) employees may be exposed to while working.

-VIII.
+VII.
 Multi-Employer Facility

-When contractors or any other employers' workers will be working at this workplace, the Hazard Communication Program Coordinator, (Safety Advisor), will:
+When contractors or any other employers' workers will be working at this workplace, the Office of Risk Management, will:

 - Provide the other employer(s) as follows with the SDSs for any of our hazardous chemicals to which their employees may be exposed: For construction contracts, the expected hazards to which the contractor's employees may be exposed and appropriate precautions will be discussed at a pre-construction hearing, prior to initiating work.
-The Risk management Safety Advisor will notify the contractor's designated representative if there are any work operation changes or unusual conditions that could constitute a hazard to the contractor's employees during the period of the contract.. - Relay to other employer(s) as follows all necessary in-house labeling system and precautionary information for normal operations and foreseeable emergencies: The contract specifications will require that the contractor provide the risk Management Safety Advisor with a complete list of hazardous materials to which to which Shelby Count Schools' employees may be exposed, so that proper safety precautions may be determined prior to start of the contract.
+The Office of Risk Management will notify the contractor's designated representative if there are any work operation changes or unusual conditions that could constitute a hazard to the contractor's employees during the period of the contract. - Relay to other employer(s) as follows all necessary in-house labeling system and precautionary information for normal operations and foreseeable emergencies: The contract specifications will require that the contractor provide the Office of Risk Management with a complete list of hazardous materials to which to which MSCS' employees may be exposed, so that proper safety precautions may be determined prior to start of the contract.
 For service contractors, the principal or principal's designee will apprise the contractor of any unusual conditions, hazards, or precautions to be taken during normal operating conditions and in emergency situations.

-IX.
+VIII.
 Hazardous Chemical List

-A Hazardous chemical and SDSs for all locations is maintained at the Shelby County Schools Office of Risk Management.
-A hazardous chemical lists for each school, major department, shop, and work assembly location will be kept at these locations.
-The hazardous chemicals list prototype is included as Appendix B of this document, as is the method used to inform the other employer(s) of the labeling system used in the work place.
+A Hazardous chemical and SDS's for all locations is maintained at the MSCS Office of Risk Management.
+A hazardous chemical list for each school, major department, shop, and work assembly location will be kept at these locations.
+The hazardous chemicals list prototype is included as Appendix B of this document, as is the method used to inform the other employer(s) of the labeling system used in the workplace.